-These days, it’s not enough for a brand to design a product.
+Before getting to the event WiFi checklist, we want to make it clear that these days, it’s not enough for a brand to design a product.
 The goal is to create an experience or – better yet – a lifestyle for customers to embrace and perpetuate.
 Live, highly publicized events, such as fashion shows, product launch parties and industry conventions present companies with an opportunity to create an immersive brand experience for guests.

 That’s where you come-in.
 An event production manager, you’re tasked with tailoring activities, audiovisual elements and WiFi Internet to build an environment that fits the brand’s image and leaves attendees wanting more.